Two words describe Sandra’s approach to law: resourceful, always, and when necessary, forceful.

 One of the life lessons Sandra brings to her legal practice is that there is more than one way to achieve an end.
 With many years experience as a litigator, she knows it can take a huge toll - both emotional and monetary - on clients who get enmeshed in legal battles.
 As a result, she prides herself on being flexible.
 She likens law to a card game, one where you look at the cards you are dealt, consider the rules, and then come up with the best possible strategy to achieve the best possible results for your clients.

 Not that law was the obvious path.
 After earning an undergraduate degree in international relations and languages at the University of Toronto, Sandra spent a year in Rome, working at the Canadian Embassy.
 Speaking Italian and French, as well as English, she considered a career in the foreign service.
 Law, however, captured her.
 She graduated from University of Windsor Law School in 2004, and completed a clerkship at the Superior Court of Justice for her articles.
 She worked in civil litigation, finding herself increasingly drawn to estates work.
 She joined Goddard Gamage in 2017 because, she says, when it comes to wills and estates, she wanted to practice law with the best.
-Her particular areas of interest are litigation matters, from the initial consultation with the client to resolution through negotiation, mediation or court proceedings.

 Never one to shy away from a challenge, Sandra is an accomplished athlete.
 She has competed in triathlons, duathlons and run a half-marathon.
 She summited Mount Kilimanjaro, scuba-dived in Zanzibar and trekked to the top of Machu Picchu.